Three Weeks in Japan: A First Time Itinerary

 3 weeks in Japan itinerary - what we would do differently

-The above itinerary was our best effort to fit in as much of our things to do bucket-list Japanese items as practical, and it worked very well for us.
+The above itinerary was our best effort to fit in as much of our things to do bucket-list Japanese items during 3 weeks as we could, and it worked very well for us.
 With the benefit of hindsight, we did think there were a couple of small things we would change, and these are:

 That concludes our 3 weeks in wonderful Japan itinerary.
+Whether you have 1 week, 2 weeks or 3 weeks to dedicate to Japan, you're guaranteed to be blown away!
 We hope you have enjoyed reading, and wish you as much joy visiting this wonderful country as we had!!

-For more inspiration, take a look at the wonderful Japan Starts Here website - it is a super blog filled with hands-on personal experiences and information which we found invaluable in planning our trip to Japan.
+Take a look at the wonderful Japan Starts Here website - it is a super blog filled with hands-on personal experiences and information which we found invaluable in planning our own trip to Japan.